Hierarchical Network Partitioning for Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations: Results

 The hierarchical algorithm in the previous section was proposed under the assumption that each system of the type \eqref{eq:NF-pi} generated by the sub-networks had a solution.
 If we restrict attention to gas flow in pipeline networks, then from \cite{ss-soln-existence}, we know that a unique solution to systems of the form \eqref{eq:NF-pi} does exist and hence one can test the algorithm in this context.

-For a few benchmark networks \cite{Schmidt2017}, \cite{birchfield2024structural} the block-cut tree representation was constructed and some key statistics related to it are reported in Table~\ref{table:stats}.
+For a few benchmark networks \cite{Schmidt2017}, \cite{birchfield2024structural} the block-cut tree representation was constructed and some key statistics related to it are reported in Table~\ref{table:stats} with the aid of the python's NetworkX graph library \cite{networkx}.
 Each network name indicates the size measured through the number of nodes.
 The number of blocks represents the number of sub-networks over which the nonlinear system \eqref{eq:NF-pi} needs to be solved.
 The third column indicates the number of minimal blocks in the partition.
 As these have only two nodes, they can be solved by direct substitution as indicated in Remark~\ref{remark:2-node}, meaning that one does not have to solve these iteratively.
 Thus, for these partitions, iterative methods are not required at all for GasLib-134 (since it is a tree), while GasLib-582 has 11 sub-networks that require some iterative method.
 The last column reports the size of the biggest sub-network in this partitioned representation of the full nonlinear system and for these cases, this is at most a third of the size of the full network.
 Traversing through the partition as described in Theorem~\ref{thm:hierarchical-nonlin-soln}, a solution to \eqref{eq:NF-pi} was found successfully for each network listed in the table.
+Also, Fig. \ref{fig:texas-blocks} shows the Texas-2451 network with the sub-networks that have more than two nodes colored.